TankEngine-ish/property_management_system_full_stack_app/README.md

 ![alt text](<assets/Screenshot from 2025-03-08 12-21-32.png>)

-It is really worth mentioning that my build time got reduced by about 20-25 seconds for such a small application like mine compared to pushing to docker hub.
+It is really worth mentioning that my build time got reduced by about 20-25 seconds for such a small application like mine, compared to pushing to docker hub.
 Imagine that on scale?
 But because I later implemented ArgoCD it was far easier for me to switch to dockerHub because I think I had to set-up Image Updater but I am not quite sure yet how or if I even needed to do that.
 Anyway, it's very much worth sharing that with you.